Lilli-K2/ActiveMouse-SFB1315/README.md

   - HD (1280x720)
   - Full HD (1920x1080)
   - 4K (4096x2160)
-For any other resolution see [Camera-Test](https://github.com/Lilli-K2/ActiveMouse/tree/main/Camera-Test)
+For any other resolution see [opencv_tutorials](https://github.com/learncodebygaming/opencv_tutorials).
+They offer a comprehensive tutorial on OpenCV Object Detection, that may then be used to calculate distances between objects, thereby determining your specific conversion factor.

 </kbd>
 </p>